HuanWeng/ModernRobotics/README.md

-# Introduction to Robotics: Mechanics, Planning, and Control
+# Modern Robotics:  Mechanics, Planning, and Control
 # Code Library

-This repository contains the code library accompanying Introduction to Robotics: Mechanics, Planning, and Control.
+This repository contains the code library accompanying _Modern Robotics:  Mechanics, Planning, and Control_.
 The functions are available in:
 * Python
 * MATLAB
 * Mathematica